JosephCrespin/Nuxt-table-filtrable/README.md

 # Below is a mini guide of the steps I followed to integrate the data into the project schedule
-## STEP 1: Creation of Dades Structures
+## STEP 1: Creation of Data Structures

 First, create the data structures necessary to the new data base.
 Use the following SQL to create the `customers` and `products` tables: